Caballero-Arepa/Community-Civs/README.md

 - it is whished to all the community members to have a fun time creating their civ, and it is suggested them to make a free use of all their creativity and passion in    this project.
 Try to make real the most bizzarre ideas that your mind suggest.

-# Here are the Users who contributed to the project with their respective Civilizations
+# Here are the Users with their respective Civilizations

 - A1y0sh4 of Aleksandria
 - Bamboolord of The Bamboo Kingdom